-Eric Herman's "cool tunes for kids" are at once ingeniously witty, indelibly memorable and incredibly fun, and his videos, led by the viral hit, "The Elephant Song," have become hugely popular, with over 50 million views online.
+Eric Herman's cool tunes for kids are at once ingeniously witty, indelibly memorable, and incredibly fun, and his videos, led by the viral hit, "The Elephant Song," have become hugely popular, with over 100 million views.
 Eric's songs and videos have been featured nationally on PBS Kids, XM Radio, Fox & Friends, The Today Show, and in the Warner Bros. film, Life as We Know It.

 Eric has two older sisters (Diane and Karen).
-His parents have been married since 1961.
+His parents, Herm and Inge, have been married since 1961.

 Eric and his wife Roseann were married in 2000.
 Roseann died in 2013 after a long illness.
-Click here for more about Roseann and all that she has contributed to Eric's career.
+Click here for more about Roseann and all that she helped to contribute to Eric's career.
 Eric is getting married again in August of 2020 to a wonderful lady named Kim.

 Eric and his family live in West Richland, WA, which is part of the 'Tri-Cities' area in southeastern Washington state.
 He grew up in Western New York and lived in the greater Buffalo area until 2004.